RobertoHePe/Causal_GE/README.md

 Differential expression and co-expression analysis, pathway analysis, and dimensional reduction techniques are usual ways of processing gene expression data.
 As a result, we obtain sets of differentially expressed genes and enriched pathways, which are assumed to underly the main biological processes in the system under study.
 In the present paper, we revisit gene-expression data by looking at it from a causal perspective.
 In particular, we examine TCGA gene expression data for prostate adenocarcinoma (PRAD).

 The paper is based on the construction of the causal network described by J.P.
-Gomez in his Diploma Thesis.
-Gabriel Gil acts as thesis advisor.
+Gomez in his Diploma Thesis and the construction of perfect panels of genes for cancer outlined in https://www.biorxiv.org/content/10.1101/2022.07.25.501449v2.

 # To-Do
 - [X] Test generate brownian sample